What are the Salary Trends in Data Analytics?January 18, 2018

 - Combination of knowledge and skills makes you unique in the job market and hence attracts high pay packages.

-- Picking up the top five tools of big data analytics, like R, Python, SAS, Tableau, Spark along with popular Machine Learning Algorithms, NoSQL Databases, Data Visualisation, will make you irresistible for any talent hunter, where you can demand a high pay package.
+- Picking up the top five tools of big data analytics, like R, Python, SAS, Tableau, Spark along with popular Machine Learning Algorithms, NoSQL Databases, Data Visualization, will make you irresistible for any talent hunter, where you can demand a high pay package.

 - As a professional, you can upscale your salary by upskilling in the analytics field.